OpenCageData/geosearch/README.md

 - `_type` - restrict results to only a certain `_type` value or exclude certain _type values (when proceeded with `!`).

   Can be a comma separated list.
+See the [full list of possible values](geosearch_type-values.md).

   Example usage: `_type: 'city'` or `_type: 'city,state,postcode'` or `_type: '!postcode'`